PabloSGN/TuMags_Reduction_Pipeline/Documents/Working_with_fits_files.md

-# TuMag's reduction step by step guide.
+# Working with Fits files.

+When working with TuMag's fits files, the first step is to identify the reduction level of the provided file.

 ## Reduction levels